 Highest degree: Master of Science of Strategic Intelligence, National Intelligence University [formerly Joint Military Intelligence College], Washington, DC, 2003.

 Quit MENSA.
 Seemed pointless.
 Greene County Indiana school system tests pegged me at 160 I.Q.
 Marine Corps (after several days without much sleep, I’d like to point out) at 155.

 Politics: ‘Ran for US House, Indiana 9th District but lost in 2012 Democratic primary.
-Accepted no donations, pledged to serve only one term.
+Accepted no donations.

 * * *